 If you’re a millennial, you’re way less likely to have a credit card than your parents but there are some real-world reasons why you need a credit card.

-That’s the gist of recent research that has some banks and credit cards companies worried.
+That’s the gist of recent research that has some banks and credit card companies worried.
 The shift, which sees only one in three millennials carrying plastic, has been attributed to many things: from rising college tuition to heavy student loans to a plain old aversion to debt.

 In some ways, it’s hard to find fault.
 After all, spending within your means is a noble goal.
 But there are some practical reasons to get and use a credit card.
 Read on to find out how responsible credit card use can actually help you — and the best credit cards in Canada for first-time applicants.